Feast of July: Production

-Blists Hill Victorian Town was used as a filming location.
+Blists Hill Victorian Town and the Black Country Living Museum were used as filming locations.

 The coastal and sailing scenes towards the end of the story were filmed in Porlock Weir.

+The film was scored by Zbigniew Preisner and the music subsequently released as a soundtrack album by Angel Records.
+The album consists of nine tracks by Preisner with two "Harvest Dances" containing music for the film by Rachel Portman.

 Reception

 Feast of July received a mixed reception from critics.
 On Rotten Tomatoes, it holds a rating of 60% from 10 reviews.